JasonChen1203/mancala-stone-game/README.md

 # mancala-stone-game
 The Mancala game is a 2-player strategy board game that is played with small stones & pits and rows of pits.
 Versions of the game date back to the 7th century and it is one of the oldest games that is still played today.
-Here, I'll recreate the game.
+Here, I'll recreate the game using Java and also include a 1-player mode that features a moderate-difficulty CPU.

 ## Setup & Rules